Email marketing

 Email marketing is the act of sending a commercial message, typically to a group of people, using email.
-In its broadest sense, every email sent to a potential or current customer could be considered email marketing.
+In its broadest sense, any email sent to a potential or current customer could be considered email marketing.
 It involves using email to send advertisements, request business, or solicit sales or donations.
 The term usually refers to sending email messages with the purpose of enhancing a merchant's relationship with current or previous customers, encouraging customer loyalty and repeat business, acquiring new customers or convincing current customers to purchase something immediately, and sharing third-party ads.

 History

-Email marketing has evolved rapidly alongside the technological growth of the 21st century.
+Email marketing has evolved alongside technological growth in the 21st century.
 Before this growth, when emails were novelties to most customers, email marketing was not as effective.
 In 1978, Gary Thuerk of Digital Equipment Corporation (DEC) sent out the first mass email to approximately 400 potential clients via the Advanced Research Projects Agency Network (ARPANET).
 He claimed that this resulted in $13 million worth of sales of DEC products, and highlighted the potential of marketing through mass emails.